 Research Interests: Mobile learning software development, tactile programming, methods for bringing technology into the classroom, and studying the effects of social networking and collaboration on learning.

-Project Meetings: During the winter 2024 semester, the Northrop Grumman GATE team will meet on North Campus on Tuesdays from 3:30 – 5:30 PM.
+Weekly Meetings: During the winter 2024 semester, the Northrop Grumman GATE team will meet on North Campus on Tuesdays from 3:30 – 5:30 PM.

 Work Location: Most of the work will take place on campus in Ann Arbor.
 Students on this team will be invited to join Northrop Grumman sprint demo meetings remotely every-other Wednesday from 9:30 am to 11:30 am, and sprint read-outs at 4pm on the same day, in addition to project meetings.
 This activity will count towards weekly effort.